mksample/1800_BBY27/README.md

         /folder.js                  # JS for folder collection in firebase (not used in final app) /help.js                    # JS for help.html
         /main.js                    # JS for main.html
-        /my_script.js               # JS file (not used in final app) /note.js                    # JS for note collection in firebase /reminder.js                # JS for reminder.html (not used in final app) /user.js                    # JS for users collection in firebase
+        /note.js                    # JS for note collection in firebase /reminder.js                # JS for setting a reminder

 ├── styles                          # Folder for styles
         /bootstrap.css              # styles imported from Bootstrap